laminas/laminas-mvc/docs/book/services.md

 ## ViewManager

-The View layer within zend-mvc consists of a large number of collaborators and event listeners.
-As such, `Zend\Mvc\View\ViewManager` was created to handle creation of the various objects, as well as wiring them together and establishing event listeners.
+The View layer within laminas-mvc consists of a large number of collaborators and event listeners.
+As such, `Laminas\Mvc\View\ViewManager` was created to handle creation of the various objects, as well as wiring them together and establishing event listeners.